Drake-Alexander/reading-notes/README.md

 ## Purpose of this Website

 This site is used to take the Code 102 course and beyond!
-I’ll be using Markdown, HTML, CSS, and JavaScript.
+I’ll be using Markdown, HTML, CSS, and JavaScript to develop my coding skills.

 ## Table of Contents

-### Code 102
+### Code 102 Reading Notes
 [Growth Mindset](https://drake-alexander.github.io/reading-notes/102/Growth-Mindset)

 [Markdown](https://drake-alexander.github.io/reading-notes/102/Markdown)